dt-code-club/site/srv/about.md

-once everyone is able to transform their ideas into code, the topics we explore afterwards are suggested and decided by club members, according to their own interest!
+once everyone is able to transform their ideas into code, the topics we explore afterwards are suggested and decided by club members, according to their own interests!

 All skill levels are welcome,
 and no coding knowledge or experience is required.